karla3jo/Automatic-Landmarking-of-Body-Shapes/README.md

 This code is open-source and free for anyone to experiment further with it :-) If you publish any work that uses this software or refers to it in any way, please just cite us:

-Trejo, K., Angulo, C. "Single-camera automatic landmarking for people recognition with an ensemble of regression trees".
-Computación y Sistemas, 2016, vol. 20, núm.
-1, p.
-19-28.
+Trejo, K., & Angulo, C. (2016).
+Single-camera automatic landmarking for people recognition with an ensemble of regression trees.
+Computación y Sistemas, 20(1), 19-28.

 ## Requisites